 - If you have the opportunity to grab your partner’s cane, do it!
 This will usually lead to a counter.

 - If you can grab your own cane, there may be a counter there.

 Can you spot these concepts in both videos?

 - There is usually more than one counter available at any given time.

 - Learning to counter a disarm takes time and much practice.

 As mentioned above, relaxation is crucial to pulling off a successful counter.
 I like to think of this as a metaphor for life.
-For any stressful situation, being as relaxed and composed will be key to a successful outcome.
+For any stressful situation, being as relaxed and composed will be essential to a successful outcome.
 Thinking on your feet as opposed to instinctively hunkering down will enable you to negotiate your way through difficult times as well as disarms.

-To summarize, relaxation is key.
+To summarize, relaxation is crucial.
 Translating “you must relax!” into concrete examples is also key for the students.
 Most importantly, tons of repetitions of some counters will drive home Professor Presas’s admonishment for us to “go with the flow” and “counter the counter!”